ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to send the end-user to this URL is out of scope of this specification, but common methods include an HTTP redirect, launching the system browser, displaying a scannable code, or printing out the URL in an interactive console.
+See details of the interaction in {{interaction-redirect}}.

 ### Launch of an application URL {#response-interact-app}

-If the client instance indicates that it can [launch an application URL](#request-interact-app) and the AS supports this mode for the client instance's request, the AS responds with the "app" field, which is a string containing the URL to direct the end-user to.
+If the client instance indicates that it can [launch an application URL](#request-interact-app) and the AS supports this mode for the client instance's request, the AS responds with the "app" field, which is a string containing the URL for the client instance to launch.
 This URL MUST be unique for the request and MUST NOT contain any security-sensitive information.

 ~~~